Wiggins' lost labels

 conda installto install R, BioConductor, and edgeR, using conda's

 biocondapackage channel.
-However, the R installation in anaconda currently appears to be broken.
-(I tried this way, and ended up having to completely delete anaconda and reinstall fresh.
+However, last year, the R installation in anaconda was broken.
+I ended up having to completely delete anaconda and reinstall fresh.
 This year I was too chicken to try

-If you do try to install R and other R packages with anaconda and it doesn’t work (which is what happened to me), you can uninstall with:
+If you do try to install R and other R packages with anaconda and it works, let me know.
+If it doesn't, you can uninstall with:

 % conda uninstall r-base

-edgeRto work, start by getting [Lestrade’s analyze_GL.R] script to work on this example mydata.tbl file.
-If you have that data file and Lestrade’s R script in your current directory this should work for you:
+edgeRto work, start by getting Wiggins' analyze_W.r script to work on this example mydata.tbl file.
+If you have that data file and Wiggins' R script in your current directory this should work for you:

 and it will create an output file